 Two things to note:

 - There are different kinds of internal combustion engines.
-Diesel engines are one form and gas turbine engines are another.
-See also the articles on HEMI engines, rotary engines and two-stroke engines.
+Diesel engines are one type and gas turbine engines are another.
 Each has its own advantages and disadvantages.

-- There is such a thing as an external combustion engine.
-A steam engine in old-fashioned trains and steam boats is the best example of an external combustion engine.
-The fuel (coal, wood, oil, whatever) in a steam engine burns outside the engine to create steam, and the steam creates motion inside the engine.
-Internal combustion is a lot more efficient (takes less fuel per mile) than external combustion, plus an internal combustion engine is a lot smaller than an equivalent external combustion engine.
-This explains why we don't see any cars from Ford and GM using steam engines.
+- There is also the external combustion engine.
+The steam engine in old-fashioned trains and steam boats is the best example of an external combustion engine.
+The fuel (coal, wood, oil) in a steam engine burns outside the engine to create steam, and the steam creates motion inside the engine.
+Internal combustion is a lot more efficient than external combustion, plus an internal combustion engine is a lot smaller.

 Let's look at the internal combustion process in more detail in the next section.